noorjoom/database_webapp/README.md

 port=5432
 ```

+After you added that file you can start the server with 'python app.py' and access the webApp through 'localhost:5000' in your browser

 I am not sure if the .venv and all works as it should?
 If it doesn't I'm sure you can figure out what to install by the error messages...